What is a hybrid mortgage, and does it ever make sense to get one?

 Another potential stumbling block is that hybrid mortgages must be refinanced at the end of each term, which essentially means the loan must be renegotiated.
 Refinancing a mortgage tends to come with a chunk of fees that will drive the overall cost of the loan up.

-“The only reason I can see for a person to choose this type of mortgage is if they're completely indecisive and can't decide between fixed and variable,” says Zlatkin.
+“The only reason I can see a person choosing this type of mortgage is if they're completely indecisive and can't decide between fixed and variable,” says Zlatkin.

-Looking at the savings a variable-rate mortgage can earn you, perhaps there’s a good reason why only 5% of Canadians opted for a hybrid mortgage last year.
-While you should always consult a broker to find out which type of mortgage will work best for you, the compromise of a hybrid mortgage might offer less of an advantage than choosing a firm option and sticking with it.
+You should always consult a broker to find out which type of mortgage will work best for you, but the compromise of a hybrid mortgage might offer less of an advantage than choosing a firm option and sticking with it.

 Today’s lowest rates in